 Waterpower supplies green electricity to domestic and commercial customers across Ireland.
 A wholly Irish owned company that helps you save money and the environment, Waterpower are a fully licensed electricity retailer and are regulated by The Commission for Regulation of Utilities (CRU).

 Gas and electricity suppliers in Ireland

 At Switcher.ie we compare the whole market, so you can find the cheapest plan out there, whether you have gas, electricity, or both.

 At the moment, the average customer can save up to €463 by switching from standard tariffs to the cheapest deals on the market.

 Which suppliers offer electricity and what’s the cheapest electricity deal?

-The majority of these providers are traditional electricity suppliers, while Pinergy and PrePayPower both specialise in providing prepaid electricity services.
-Electric Ireland also offer some prepaid tariffs.
+Most of these providers are traditional electricity suppliers, but Pinergy and PrepayPower specialise in prepaid electricity services.
+Electric Ireland also offers some prepaid tariffs.

 Which suppliers offer gas and what’s the cheapest gas deal?

 Here are the suppliers that offer gas in Ireland: